observatorycontrolsystem/observatorycontrolsystem.github.io/deployment/local_deployment.md

 # Local or Network Deployment

 This page will give some instructions on how to run the OCS applications in a production environment on one or more servers connected through a local network.
-If you are interested in a persistant, high availability cloud deployment procedure, check out the [Cloud Deployment]({% link deployment/cloud_deployment.md %}) section.
+If you are interested in a persistent, high availability cloud deployment procedure, check out the [Kubernetes Deployment]({% link deployment/k8s_deployment.md %}) section.

 ## Database Setup

-Most of the OCS application depend on a postgresQL database (with the postGIS plugin installed for the Science Archive).
-You can share the same postgres instance with all the applications, they will just each need their own database created, but they could share credentials for simplicity.
-Your options for running postgres are:
+Most of the OCS applications depend on a postgreSQL database.
+The Science Archive additionally requires the postGIS plugin to be installed in its postgreSQL database.
+It is possible to use the same postgreSQL instance across all the applications for a simpler setup, they will just each need their own database created.
+Your options for running postgreSQL are:

-* Use an existing postgres instance on your local network
+* Use an existing postgreSQL instance on your local network
-* Install postgres locally on your machine
+* Install postgreSQL locally on your machine
-* Run a postgres/postgis docker container
+* Run a postgreSQL docker container with postGIS installed

-To start a postgresQL instance with postgis on a machine with docker forwarding it's port 5432 for local usage, you can use:
+To start a postgreSQL instance with postGIS on a machine with docker forwarding its port 5432 for local usage, you can use:

 ```bash
 docker run --name ocs-postgis -p 0.0.0.0:5432:5432 -e POSTGRES_PASSWORD=postgres -d postgis/postgis
 ```

-{% include notification.html message="By default, postgresQL within a docker container will store it's data in the docker containers filesystem.
-If you want to persist the database, should should either create a docker volume or volume mount the postgres data directory in the container to a folder on your local filesystem when you start the container." %}
+{% include notification.html message="By default, postgreSQL within a docker container will store its data in the docker container's filesystem.
+If you want to persist the database, should should either create a docker volume or volume mount the postgreSQL data directory in the container to a folder on your local filesystem when you start the container.
+Check out the [docker docs](https://docs.docker.com/storage/volumes/) for more information." %}

-After you have a postgres instance running that you can connect to with a username/password (Assuming postgres/postgres here, change as needed), create a db for each OCS application you will use:
+After you have a postgreSQL instance running that you can connect to with a username and password, create a database for each OCS application you will use.
+These instructions assume the username and password are both set to the value `postgres`:

 ```bash
 createdb --host 0.0.0.0 -p5432 -Upostgres -W my_db_name
 ```

+## Docker-Compose Templates

+The preferred way to run each OCS application is using Docker.
+This way, you do not need to worry about installing the proper dependencies, or debugging strange interactions on your specific system.
+Template docker-compose.yaml files are provided within each OCS application repo to help getting setup to run the application in production.
+The docker-compose files should be setup in the repo to work and connect with one another considering a purely local deploy of all applications.
+If you are installing the OCS applications on different networked servers, you will need to update their environment variables to point to the correct location for each of their connections.

+The preferred way to run each OCS application is using Docker.
+This way, you do not need to worry about installing the proper dependencies, or debugging strange interactions on your specific system.
+Each OCS application provides a Docker image that is available on [Docker Hub](https://hub.docker.com/u/observatorycontrolsystem), or you can build the Docker images yourself using the Dockerfiles in the OCS application repositories.

+One way to configure and run one or more Docker containers is by using Docker Compose.
+A set of services that are run via Docker Compose are specified using a Docker Compose file.
+A single Docker Compose file can technically be used to start up all the different applications of the OCS, but we would not recommend doing that for production deploys.
+One issue with starting up all components together is that if any component needs to be upgraded, then all of the components would have to be restarted.
+Another issue is that that all applications would need to run on a single machine.
+Instead we recommend logically splitting up all the applications into separate Docker Compose files.
+Template docker-compose.yml files are provided within each OCS application repository to help you get started.

-The docker-compose templates within each OCS application should then be modified to set the proper environment variables to point to your database.
-Note you should change the DB name, user/password, and host/port to the proper values for your setup:
+The Docker Compose files in each repository are set up to work and connect with one another given a purely local deploy of all applications.
+If you are installing the OCS applications on different networked servers, you will need to update their environment variables to point to the correct location for each of their connections.
+The Database name, user/password, and host/port should also be updated to the proper values for your setup:

 ```bash
 DB_NAME=my_db_name